YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Types.md

 - **Reference Types**

     A type that is defined as a [class](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/class), [delegate](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/delegate), array, or [interface](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface) is a ***reference type***

+### value types vs reference type
+**Value types** differ from reference types in that variables of the value types directly contain their data, whereas variables of the **reference types** store references to their data, the latter being known as **objects**.

 ### **C# Type Casting**